ropensci/roweb3/content/blog/2022-06-27-why-bother-writing-an-api-client/index.md

 ---
-title: Why Bother Writing (and Publicizing) an API Client
+title: Why You Should (or Shouldn't) Build an API Client
 author:
   - Maëlle Salmon
   - Matthias Grenié